How to Convert an Image to PDF in Google Drive

 Converting an Image to PDF on Google Drive Mobile App

-Tap the three-dot menu in the top-right corner and select Print.
+- Tap the three-dot menu (⋮) in the top-right corner.

-Tap the dropdown at the top of the print screen and select Save as PDF.
+- On the print screen, select Save as PDF.

 Conclusion

-You now have three ways to convert an image to PDF using Google Drive, depending on your device and what you need from the final file.
+You now have three methods to convert an image to PDF using Google Drive, depending on your device and what you need from the final file.

-- Google Docs with OCR (Web App): Best when the image contains printed or typed text and you need a searchable, editable PDF document.
+- Google Docs with OCR (Web App): Best when you need to extract text before downloading a searchable PDF

-- Print to PDF (Web App): Best when you need a quick, clean PDF of the image without extracting text.
+- Print to PDF (Web App): Best for creating a quick image-only PDF without OCR